 With speeds of up to 100 gigabits per second, 5G will be as much as 1,000 times faster than 4G, the latest trend of mobile data technology.
-5G will be surely download a single movie of approximately 1GB in few microseconds.
-4G certainly has limitations of network speed and hence IoT is not that efficient today which it should be post 5G adoption.
+5G will surely download a single movie of approximately 1GB in a few microseconds.
+4G certainly has limitations of network speed and hence IoT is not that efficient today which it should be posted 5G adoption.

 What will a 5G network need?

 - 1-10Gbps connections to endpoints in the field will be required for high-speed network connectivity.